amu-cai/geval/README.md

 (Note that apostrophes are due to using Bash here, if you put it into the `config.txt` file you should omit apostrophes: `--metric Accuracy:m<\d+>`.)

-All matches are considered and concatenated, if no match is found, an empty string is assumed (hence, e.g., `testtttttt` is considered a hit for `test` after this normalization).
+All matches are considered and concatenated, if no match is found, an empty string is assumed (hence, e.g., `testtttttt` is considered a hit for `test` after this normalization, as both will be transformed into the empty string).
 Note that both `aaa 3 4 bbb` and `aaa BBB 34` will be normalized to `34` here.

 You can use regexp anchoring operators (`^` or `$`).
 This will refer to the beginning or end of the whole *line*.
 You could use it to